International Poetry Competition March 2026

 Enter for the chance to win $100!

-Welcome to our second international poetry competition of 2024!
-We’re looking for all kinds of poetry on the theme of Fracture.
-As always, we encourage you to bend the rules with both content and form…
+Welcome to our first international poetry competition of 2026!
+We’re looking for all kinds of poetry on the theme of Horizon.
+As always, we encourage you to bend the rules with both content and form.

 There will be one prize winner.
-The winning poet will receive a prize of $100, plus publication of their poem as a standalone piece on Free the Verse.
+The winning poet will receive a prize of $100 (USD), plus publication of their poem as a standalone piece on Free the Verse.
 Payment will be made via PayPal.

-The entry fee is $2.49, and you may submit 1 poem per entry.
+The entry fee is $3.49, and you may submit 1 poem per entry.
 Multiple entries are permitted.
-All fees will be used toward our operating costs.
+All fees are used to cover our operating costs.

 All entries must be original work that is owned by the entrant.
 We accept poems which have previously been published, and simultaneous submissions are permitted.
 We do not accept poems previously published in our magazine, Free the Verse.